stefanhoelzl/ansible-bamboo-agent-collection/README.md

 $ cd ansible-bamboo-agent-collection
 ```

-Run
+build the collection
 ```bash
 $ ./build.sh
 ```
-to build the collection.
 The built collection can be found in the `release` directory.

 install the collection
 ```bash